coreos/docs/kubernetes/daemon-sets-vs-global-units.md

           name: serverport
 ```

-If we run this **without** changing the labels on our nodes we will notice that the DaemonSet does not get run.
+When applying this DaemonSet before adding the chosen `app=app-b-node` label to any nodes, the DaemonSet does not get scheduled:

 ```
 $ kubectl create -f app-b.yaml